Queens-Aerospace/QADT2026/readme.md

 To build all packages under the `QADT2026/ros_examples_cpp/src` directory.
 Then run `ros2 run [pkg_name] [executable_name]`.
 For example, in one terminal instance run, `ros2 run service_02 server`, and in another terminal instance run, `ros2 run service_02 client`.

 Feel free to experiment with the ROS2 examples.

+# Docker Container Setup - WSL

+Docker Desktop has native integration with WSL2.
+Meaning that the docker engine will attach to your WSL instance and you'll be able to access `docker` commands without having to install it in WSL.

+Ensure that you have WSL installed first, then go ahead and install [Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/).
+Make sure to select the

 # Software Execs